xdrm-io/aicra/README.md

 {"status":"not found"}
 ```

-## TODO
+## Coming next

-- [ ] add support for PATCH method
+- [ ] support for PATCH or other random http methods.
+It might be interesting to generate the list of allowed methods from the configuration.
+A check against available http methods as a failsafe might be required.
-    - [ ] it might be interesting to generate the list of allowed methods from the configuration
+- [ ] differentiating input and output type validators, as input types requires validation but output types only require an association with a go type.